mafm/ledger.py/doc/Ledger.md

   what I wanted.

-I also didn't like the way Ledger automatically fills in the amount for one posting if all the other postings of a transaction have explicit amounts.
-Sometimes I attempted to manually write an amount for a posting, but got the syntax wrong by leaving only a single space between the account and the posted amount, and ledger automatically calculated an amount that was different to the one I had manually attempted to specify.
+I also didn't like the way Ledger automatically fills in the amount for one posting if all the other postings in a transaction have explicit amounts.
+Sometimes I attempted to manually write an amount for a posting, but got the syntax wrong by leaving only a single space between the account name and the amount (ledger needs at least two spaces).
+When I did this, ledger would automatically calculate an amount for the posting that was **different** to the one I had manually attempted to specify without warning there was a problem with the amount I had manually written.

 None of these problems are unmanageable, but I spent more time checking and re-checking input data than I expected to.